Ryan Leslie (album)

-Ryan Leslie is the debut album of American R&B singer-songwriter and producer Ryan Leslie, released February 10, 2009 on Universal Motown in the United States.
+Ryan Leslie is the debut album of the singer-songwriter and producer Ryan Leslie, released February 10, 2009, on Universal Motown in the United States.
 Three singles were released from the album: "Diamond Girl", "Addiction", and "How It Was Supposed to Be".
-The album was entirely produced by Leslie.
-While it received some negative criticism towards Leslie's songwriting, Ryan Leslie earned generally favorable reviews from music critics.
+The album was produced by Leslie.
+While it received some negative criticism regarding Leslie's songwriting, Ryan Leslie earned generally favorable reviews from music critics.